freshman2233/EE6203-Computer-Control-System/README.md

 The 6203 exam questions are relatively fixed, and we can find the rules of solving the questions from the past 15 to 23 years.

-This repository serves as a comprehensive resource for students and enthusiasts alike.
+### What You’ll Find Here:

-1. **Personal Solutions to Past Exams** – Detailed, step-by-step write-ups of previously tested questions to guide your revision and deepen conceptual understanding.
+- **Personal Solutions to Past Exams** – Step-by-step solutions to previous exam questions to aid your understanding and preparation.
-2. **PPT Example References** – Walkthroughs of example problems and exercises presented in the lecture slides, clarifying key ideas and methodologies.
+- **Lecture PPT Example References** – Detailed walkthroughs of key examples and exercises presented in lecture slides.
-3. **Analysis of Challenging Topics** – In-depth discussions and breakdowns of complex areas, helping you navigate common pitfalls and master advanced concepts.
+- **Analysis of Challenging Topics** – In-depth explanations of complex concepts to help you navigate difficult areas with ease.

-Accompanying the lectures is a curated GitHub repository offering step-by-step solutions to past examinations, example problems drawn from lecture PPTs, and in-depth discussions of challenging areas.
-Students can use these resources to reinforce their understanding, prepare for exams, and develop proficiency in every aspect of computer control system design.

-If you happen to have a GitHub account and find this repository helpful, **please consider giving it a star⭐**.
+If you find this repository useful, please consider **starring⭐ it on GitHub** to show your support!

 ![2-min](./README.assets/2-min.jpg)